Code-Institute-Submissions/the_book_nook/README.md

 - 'CI's Miniproject - Putting It All Together' was used to help with the code to set up app as well as app.py coding for route and functionality for the register - login - search - add/edit/delete_book - add/edit/delete_category functions.
 - Javascript to make flash-message fadeout after appearing was found on [StackOverflow]( https://stackoverflow.com/questions/51822192/trying-javascript-to-have-my-flash-my-message-disappear-after-a-few-seconds-afte)
+- Help to code for password confirmation was found in CI's Slack Community.
+- Help and input with code for showing all book-categories on click and showing comments beneath books was given by my mentor.

 ### Media
 - Hero Photo by [Syd Wachs](https://unsplash.com/@videmusart?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/books?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)